 - Perfectly located, the beach has an amazing wide promenade, a 20-minute walk away from the famous La Rambla boulevard.

-- You can enjoy a scattering of exciting restaurants, cafes and bars which make it a nightlife hub.
+- You can enjoy a wide selection of exciting restaurants, cafes and bars which make it a buzzing nightlife hub.

-- The beach surroundings meet all the needs people with disabilities may have, with a special volunteer group to assist swimmers.
+- The beach surroundings meet all the required needs to accommodate people with disabilities, with a special volunteer group to assist swimmers.

-Just when you think you’re finally able to relax and pretend the noise around is not there… Another merchant is right here offering you a beer or a towel!
-A myriad of annoying vendors around is something you want to be prepared for.
+Just when you think you’re finally able to relax and pretend the noise around is not there… Some guy is yelling in your face trying to sell you a beer or a towel!
+And he’s not alone — a myriad of annoying vendors around is something you want to be prepared for.

 In view of that, it’s definitely not the cleanest beach in Barcelona.
-It makes it impossible to keep the place clean when the crazy amount of people leave cigarette butts, wraps and bottles behind them.
+It makes it impossible to keep the place clean when the crazy amount of people leave cigarette butts, miscellaneous wraps and bottles behind them.
 Unfortunately, we could say the same for the sea.
-When we got there for the first (and last) time, we couldn’t get ourselves to take a swim as an alarming number of tags, cigarettes, and leaves floated about.
+When we got there for the first (and last) time, we couldn’t muster up the courage to get into the water even for a short swim due to the alarming number of tags, cigarettes, and leave floating seemingly everywhere.
 Plus, some huge rocks along the shore seemed dangerous.

 Convenience-wise, there’s everything you may need—restrooms, showers, lockers.
 We can’t claim those things are in good condition, though.
-There are workout spots, bike lanes (you can rent them at the beach), a playground and a beach volleyball spot.
+There are workout spots, bike lanes (you can rent the bikes right there on the beach), a playground and a beach volleyball spot.
 These benefits and a decent Wi-Fi make Barceloneta more bearable.

 We agree with many travelers about Playa de la Barceloneta being highly overrated.
 It’s mostly a place for party-goers and people who enjoy being in a crowd.
 It’s also good for having dinner in a cafe overlooking the sea or taking a walk along the promenade in the evening.

-Here’s how get there by bus: take the D20, 59 or 45 to Pg Marítim-Almirall Cervera and then 2-min walk.
+Here’s how get there by bus: take the D20, 59 or 47 to Pg Marítim-Almirall Cervera followed by a 2-min walk.

-Here’s how get there by metro: take the line L4 to Barceloneta Station and then 13-min walk.
+Here’s how get there by metro: take the line L4 to Barceloneta Station followed by a 13-min walk (or you could get off at the next station, Ciutadella/Vila Olímpica, and walk a little less, around 10 minutes or so).

 Sant Sebastià is arguably the best beach in Barcelona.
 Its proximity and similarities to Barceloneta may seem alarming at first, but fear not.
 San Sebastià is head and shoulders above Barceloneta.